rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/interfaces.rst

         color: string = ""
     }

-The short notation implicitly defines a private field, and a getter and setter:
+The short notation implicitly defines a private field, a getter, and a setter:

 .. code-block:: typescript